 Media Based Collectors

-Common types of media filters are drum, vee and cartridge.
-This is because they are typically of simple design, maintenance is equally simple.
-Media based collectors are an excellent choice for oil & coolant mist as well as light smoke.
+Drum, vee, and cartridge media filters are the most common.
+Because they are typically of simple design, they are also simple to maintain.
+Media-based collectors are an excellent choice for oil and coolant mist as well as light smoke.

 Electrostatic Precipitators (ESP)

-Electrostatic Precipitators are an electronic form mist and smoke collection.
+Electrostatic Precipitators are electronic forms of mist and smoke collection.
 The system draws contaminated air across an arrangement of ionizers and collection plates.
-The ionizer section places a positive charge to anything coming across it and is then introduced to a series of negatively charged plates.
+The ionizer section places a positive charge on anything coming across it and is then introduced to a series of negatively charged plates.

-The combination acts like a dust / mist / smoke magnet.
-The true benefit to this method is that it does not care about particle sizes, it will place the positive charge to anything conductive that crosses its path and collect it accordingly.
+The combination acts like a dust, mist, and smoke magnet.
+The true benefit of this method is that it does not care about particle sizes; it will place the positive charge on anything conductive that crosses its path and collect it accordingly.

 The filters used are permanent filters and are cleaned and reused.
-Maintenance of this method is typically a bit more labor intensive to keep the system operating at a high level.
-Electrostatic Precipitators are an excellent choice for oil based mist and smoke.
+This method of maintenance is typically more labor-intensive in order to keep the system operating at a high level.
+Electrostatic precipitators are an excellent choice for oil-based mist and smoke.

 Centrifugal Separators